-We have used the PSRC 2020 travel forecasts to develop a 20-year road capacity improvement plan needed to accommodate the 2020 highway travel demands at levels of service that are better than experienced on our regional freeway and major arterial systems in 2002.
+We have used the PSRC 2020 travel forecasts to develop a 20-year road capacity improvement plan needed to accommodate the 2020 highway travel demands at levels of service that are better than experienced on our regional freeway and major arterial systems in 1998.
+Because conditions have worsened considerably between 1998 and today (2002), the projects listed below would result in considerably better conditions than we experience today.

 The 27 listed projects were selected based solely on the 2020 deficiencies, as indicated by a "true demand" run of the PSRC model.
-This was done without political considerations, with one exception.
+This was done without political considerations with one exception.
 The City of Seattle continues to discourage any general purpose (GP) capacity enhancement of its primary freeway and arterial system, other than improvements that support transit and HOV modes.
 This position is in spite of ample evidence that I-5 through Seattle is extremely deficient in capacity today.
 I-5 through the City of Seattle will be worse by 2020, despite the transit plans that are currently being pursued.
 Because of the City's resistance to new general-purpose capacity, only three projects were included within the City.
 These three exceptions recognized the critical need to:

-- Add one GP lane in each direction to I-5 from Northgate to the north City limit. - Rebuild the Spokane Viaduct between Alaskan Way and I-5, adding one GP lane in each direction. - Add the capacity equivalent of two lanes in each direction to I-5 from S. 188th to Northgate.
+- Add one GP lane in each direction to I-5 from Northgate to the north City limit; rebuild the Spokane Viaduct between Alaskan Way and I-5, adding one GP lane in each direction. - Add the capacity equivalent of two lanes in each direction to I-5 from S. 188th to Northgate.
 This is described as Project # 27.
 In the analysis of 27 projects, this project ranked 1st of 27 in regional delay reduction.
-In fact, the five I-5 projects listed (#'s 1, 7, 8, 9, and 27) contributed over 50% of total regional delay reduction.
+In fact, the five I-5 projects listed above (#'s I, 7, 8, 9, and 27) contributed over 50% of total regional delay reduction.